krzykawska/digital-cv/README.md

 - The 14th World Congress of The International Photodynamic Association, Seul, South Korea: Obliteration or normalization of the blood vessels in murine tumors after F2BMet-PDT (05.28-31.2013)

-- LXth Jubilee Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, Zakopane, Poland: F2BMet-PDT effects on tumor vasculature (02.16-21.
-2013)
+- LXth Jubilee Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, Zakopane, Poland: F2BMet-PDT effects on tumor vasculature (02.16-21.2013)

 - 9th International Symposium on Photodynamic Therapy and Photodiagnosis in Clinical Practice and 4th International Meeting of the European Platform for Photodynamic Medicine, Brixen/Bressanone, Italy: Quantitiv measurements of phototherapeutic response of murine tumor vessel (10.16-20.
 2012)

-- I Scientific meeting - Between Science, Chorzow, Poland: Oxygenation and blood perfusion in tumors after bacteriochlorin-based photodynamic therapy show the effectiveness of PDT (5.
-10. 2012)
+- I Scientific meeting - Between Science, Chorzow, Poland: Oxygenation and blood perfusion in tumors after bacteriochlorin-based photodynamic therapy show the effectiveness of PDT (5.10.2012)

 - V Medicinal Chemistry Conference, Lublin, Poland: Effects of bacteriochlorin based photodynamic therapy on tumor physiology (09.13-15.2012)

-- XXXIXth Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, Zakopane, Poland: Effects of Bacteriochlorin Based Photodynamic Therapy on Tumor Structure (02.4-8.
-2012)
+- XXXIXth Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, Zakopane, Poland: Effects of Bacteriochlorin Based Photodynamic Therapy on Tumor Structure (02.4-8.2012)

-- International Workshop “Molecular Pathways in the Response of Tumors to Photodynamic Therapy”, Udine, Italy: Synthetic Bacteriochlorin derivatives in phototherapy of murine tumors (09.9-10.
-2011)
+- International Workshop “Molecular Pathways in the Response of Tumors to Photodynamic Therapy”, Udine, Italy: Synthetic Bacteriochlorin derivatives in phototherapy of murine tumors (09.9-10.2011)

 ### Poster presentations:

-## 🏆 Honors and awards:

-Polish Ministry of Science and Higher Education Scholarship for Outstanding Young Scientist for years 2018-2021

-Polish Ministry of Science and Higher Education Scholarship for Ph.D. students for 2013/14 academic year

-Translational Medicine Malopolska Center Sholarship for 2014 year